nebulab/omnes/README.md

 bus.publish(:order_deleted, number: order.number) # `deletion_subscription` will run
 ```

-Remember that you can get previous subscription references thanks to
+Remember that you can get previous [subscription
+references](#referencing-subscriptions) thanks to
 subscription identifiers.
-See [Unsubscribing](#unsubscribing) for details.

 There's also a specialized `Omnes::Bus#performing_nothing` method that runs no
 subscriptions for the duration of the block.